 - sell soil contaminated with Japanese knotweed as topsoil

-You can only reuse knotweed-contaminated soils after treatment, on the site where they were produced.
+You can only reuse soils contaminated with knotweed after treatment on the site where they were growing.

-You can’t get a waste licensing exemption for the use of Japanese knotweed.
+You cannot get a waste licensing exemption for the use of Japanese knotweed.

 - check with the waste site in advance to make sure it’s got a permit to accept material containing invasive plants – the waste site may also need time to prepare